bkaestner/codewars-rules/rules/0220-Haskell.md

 What if you want to restrict the random elements on some domain?
 That's when you use `forAll` or `==>`.
-The first will generate only fitting values, the latter will discard values that don't fit:
+The first will generate only fitting values (if you use it correclty), the latter will discard values that don't fit:

 ``` haskell
   it "should return true for even numbers" $ property $